-14(8) The indirect costs for the action are those eligible costs which may not be identified as specific costs directly linked to the implementation of the action and may not be booked to it directly according to the conditions of eligibility in Article 14(1).
+Text of the article Guidelines 14(8) The indirect costs for the action are those eligible costs which may not be identified as As regards action grants, a distinction is made specific costs directly linked to the between direct and indirect eligible costs:

+implementation of the action and may not be booked to it directly according to the conditions of eligibility in Article 14(1).
 However, they are incurred by the beneficiary(ies) in connection with the eligible direct costs for the action.
 They may not include ineligible costs as referred to in Article 14(9) or costs already declared under another costs item or heading of the budget of this contract.